siderolabs/talos/website/content/docs/v0.15/Guides/upgrading-talos.md

 Unless explicitly told to `preserve` data, an upgrade will cause the node to wipe the ephemeral partition, remove itself from the etcd cluster (if it is a control node), and generally make itself as pristine as is possible.
 (This is generally the desired behavior, except in specialised use cases such as single-node clusters.)

+*Note* that unless the Kubernetes version has been specified in the machine config, an upgrade of the Talos Linux OS will also apply an upgrade of the Kubernetes version.
+Each release of Talos Linux includes the latest stable Kubernetes version by default.

 ## Video Walkthrough